MicrosoftDocs/power-platform/power-platform/admin/managed-environment-overview.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-Managed environments is a suite of capabilities that allow admins to manage Power Platform at scale with more control, less effort, and more insights.
+Managed Environments is a suite of capabilities that allow admins to manage Power Platform at scale with more control, less effort, and more insights.
 Admins can enable environment management on any type of environment.
-There are four primary elements of managed environments:
+There are four primary elements of Managed Environment:

 - [Enable environment management](managed-environment-enable.md)
 - [Weekly digests](managed-environment-weekly-digests.md)